therealozp/class-notes/secure coding/databases.md

 lingo:
-- databases: organized collections of data
+- databases: organized collections o`f data
 - DBMS: database management systems. interacts with DB and app to define and manipulate the DB
 - relational DB:
 	- data is organized into tables (relations)